The Asset Management Review: Cayman Islands

 - has at least one CIMA-regulated feeder fund that conducts more than 50 per cent of its investment activity through the master fund, whether directly or indirectly via an intermediate entity.

-Few investment funds are fully licensed under the Mutual Funds Law, since this is generally only applicable to retail funds, while the majority of investment funds formed in the Cayman Islands are intended for institutional or high-net-worth investors.
-Of the total number of 10,857 regulated investment funds at the end of 2018, only 64 were fully licensed by CIMA under the Mutual Funds Law.7
+Few investment funds are fully licensed under the Mutual Funds Act, since this is generally only applicable to retail funds, while the majority of investment funds formed in the Cayman Islands are intended for institutional or high-net-worth investors.
+Of the total number of 11,896 regulated investment funds at the end of 2020, only 59 were fully licensed by CIMA under the Mutual Funds Act.7

-An alternative to obtaining a full licence under Section 4(1)(a) of the Mutual Funds Law is to be regulated as an administered fund under Section 4(1)(b) of the Mutual Funds Law.
-As of 31 December 2019, there were only 295 administered funds.8
+An alternative to obtaining a full licence under Section 4(1)(a) of the Mutual Funds Act is to be regulated as an administered fund under Section 4(1)(b) of the Mutual Funds Act.
+As of 31 December 2020, there were only 294 administered funds.8

 i Limited investor funds

-From 7 February 2020, Section 4(4) funds are required to register with CIMA and no longer benefit from an exemption from registration (these funds are to be designated as limited investor funds (LIFs)).
-A new LIF carrying on business after 7 February 2020 is required to be registered with CIMA prior to the acceptance of investors and making investments.
-The registration requirements are similar to those of a mutual fund registered under Section 4(3) of the Mutual Funds Law, save that an LIF may file its offering document or marketing materials or a summary of its terms, as well as certified evidence of the operator removal right.
+What were previously referred to as Section 4(4) funds (now designated as limited investor funds (LIFs)) are required to register with CIMA and no longer benefit from an exemption from registration.
+A LIF is required to be registered with CIMA prior to the acceptance of investors and making investments.
+The registration requirements are similar to those of a mutual fund registered under Section 4(3) of the Mutual Funds Act, except that a LIF may file its offering document or marketing materials or a summary of its terms, as well as certified evidence of the operator removal right.
 LIFs must comply with CIMA's 'four-eyes' principle that requires them to have at least two natural persons in management roles.
-In addition, each director or manager of an LIF structured as a Cayman Islands exempted company or LLC will need to register under the Directors Registration and Licensing Law, 2014 (the DRL Law), if not already registered, prior to the LIF's registration with CIMA.
+In addition, each director or manager of a LIF structured as a Cayman Islands exempted company or LLC will need to register under the Directors Registration and Licensing Act 2014 (the DRL Act), if not already registered, prior to the LIF's registration with CIMA.

-The key differences between a mutual fund registered under Section 4(3) of the Mutual Funds Law and an LIF are that investors in the former are subject to the Minimum Investment Requirement whereas there is no statutory minimum initial investment amount applicable to investors in an LIF, and a LIF must have 15 or fewer investors, a majority in number of which must be capable of appointing or removing the operator of the LIF.
+The key differences between a mutual fund registered under Section 4(3) of the Mutual Funds Act and a LIF are that investors in the former are subject to the Minimum Investment Requirement whereas there is no statutory minimum initial investment amount applicable to investors in a LIF, and a LIF must have 15 or fewer investors, a majority in number of which must be capable of appointing or removing the operator of the LIF.

 ii Private funds

-On 7 February 2020, the Private Funds Law, 2020 (PFL) came into force.
-The PFL and its supporting regulations provide for the registration of certain closed-ended funds (known as private funds) with CIMA.
-The PFL applies to private funds set up as Cayman Islands partnerships, companies, unit trusts and limited liability companies unless out of scope on the basis set out in the PFL.
-The PFL also applies to non-Cayman Islands private funds that make an invitation to the public in the Cayman Islands.
+The Private Funds Act (2021 Revision) (PFA) and its supporting regulations provide for the registration of certain closed-ended funds (known as private funds) with CIMA.
+The PFA applies to private funds set up as Cayman Islands partnerships, companies, unit trusts and limited liability companies unless out of scope on the basis set out in the PFA.
+The PFA also applies to non-Cayman Islands private funds that make an invitation to the public in the Cayman Islands.

 A vehicle is a private fund where it offers or issues or has issued investment interests, the purpose or effect of which is the pooling of investor funds with the aim of enabling investors to receive profits or gains from the vehicle's acquisition, holding, management or disposal of investments, where: